 We do not offer a four-year fast-track graduate programme.
 However, it is possible for graduates to bypass the research / intercalated year within the 6 year programme.

-Graduate applicants are in competition for places with school-leaving and other applicants.
-We do not have a set number of places to offer graduates.
+Graduate applicants are in competition with school leavers and other applicants for our limited places available within each fee category.
+We therefore do not have a set number of places that are specifically set aside for graduates.

 Minimum entry criteria for graduate applicants is available on the online University Degree Finder: